TL21 Professional Development Programme 22/23

 - to enable students to take an active and responsible part in their own learning.

-The programme is currently running as a partnership between the Maynooth University Department of Education, , five Education Centres and Dublin & Dún Laoghaire Education and Training Board.
+The programme is currently running as a partnership between the Maynooth University Department of Education and Wexford Education Support Centre.

-Participants in the programme attend a series of CPD workshops in an Education Centre, or ETB venue, over a two-year period and progressively develop their capabilities as innovative practitioners over this period.
+Participants in the programme attend a series of over a two-year period and progressively develop their capabilities as innovative practitioners over this period.

 Accreditation for participants is available in two forms: